Huksii/Generic-Api-Project/README.md

 ## Contact the Author

-The project author, Marselle, is available on [Instagram](https://instagram.com/marselle.naz).
+The project author, Yeraly, is available on [Telegram](https://t.me/YeralyyT).
 Feel free to reach out to him for feedback, questions, or additional information.

 ## License